miletbaker/sagepay_server/README.md

 Usage
 -----

-You should familiarise yourself with the SagePay Server Implementation API documentation found here: http://www.sagepay.com/developers.asp
+You should familiarise yourself with the SagePay Server Implementation API documentation found here: [http://www.sagepay.com/developers.asp].
+You can call any transaction action on an instance of SagepayServer, _including payment, authenticate, deferred, release, abort, refund, repeat, void, manual, directrefund, authorise and cancel_

+The Vendor, VPSVersion, TxType and Profile parameters are added automatically, just pass the others as arguments to the method. i.e.

     VENDOR = '...'